Goeppertia rufibarba

 Goeppertia rufibarba (syn.
 Calathea rufibarba), the furry feather or velvet calathea, is a species of flowering plant in the Marantaceae family, native to Bahia state of northeastern Brazil.
 The plant's common names are due to its fuzzy, fur-like underleaf texture, which is unusual in its genus.
+Furthermore, the specific epithet rufibarba comes from the Latin rufus 'red' and barba 'beard'.

 Common as a houseplant, the species requires warm temperatures, shade, and humidity to thrive, and may produce small yellow flowers.
 It has gained the Royal Horticultural Society's Award of Garden Merit.